manunggal/LMS-Project/README.md

 The input of `new_book_title`, etc will be executed as MySQL query using `lsf.insert_new_book` function when the `st.button("Add Book(s) in Library")` is clicked.
 Within this block of code, the number of books to be added will be based  on `new_book_stock` input.
 For each new book, a `book_id` number is generated automatically using auto increment feature that was set-up during MySQL table creation.

 #### Book Borrow/Return Request
-For both book borrwing and returing pages, the code will be quite similiar
+For both book borrowing and returing pages, the code will be quite similiar
 ``` Python
  with tab2: # Book Borrow/Return Request
   # consist of two sub-tabs: